sonic-net/sonic-mgmt/docs/api_wiki/sonichost_methods/critical_services.md

 `property`

 ## Overview
-Provides management ip for host.
+Provides a list of critical services running on the SONiC host.

 ## Examples
 ```
 def test_fun(duthosts, rand_one_dut_hostname):
     duthost = duthosts[rand_one_dut_hostname]

-    m_ip = duthost.mgmt_ip
+    service_lst = duthost.critical_services
 ```

 ## Arguments
-Takes no arguments.
+Takes no arguments

 ## Expected Output
-A string representing the management ip for the host.
+Provides list of strings representing the names of the critical services